 Slow travel is poised to be the way of the future.
 For example, Airbnb says that the average trip length during the past two years has increased by about 15%, with stays of more than seven days now representing nearly half of all gross nights booked.
 Long-term stays of 28 nights or more continued to be its fastest-growing category by trip length.
 (Source: Reuters)

-During my three months in Mexico, I stayed in 13 different homestays and hotels.
+During my three months in Mexico, I stayed in 13 different homestays and small hotels.
 As I discovered, many places are still adapting to change and we can’t believe everything we read on a website.
-Here are ten tips to help you find the long stay of your dreams.
+Here are 10 tips to help you find the long stay of your dreams.

 10 tips to find the right long stay

 - Decide on the experience you want

 - Location matters, but check street traffic too